johnjbarton/git-tx/readme.txt

-On the other hand, unlike git submodules or 'fake' git submodules, transplants sync by patches across trees rather than commits on full trees. push/pull works from a local reference copy outside the tree
+On the other hand, unlike git submodules or 'fake' git submodules, transplants sync by patches across trees rather than commits on full trees. push/pull works operates on a local reference copy outside the tree

 git-tx works with two local repositories.
   1) "Other", or "graft-source" repository,
-  2) "Destination" or "transplant" repository.
+  2) "Local", "Destination" or "transplant" repository.
-In the destination repository, you issue 'git-tx clone' to copy a subdirectory from the other repository.
+In the local or destination repository, you issue 'git-tx clone' to copy a subdirectory from the 'other' repository.

 As a side effect, git-tx stores information in the destination repo.
-The information includes the HEAD commit in both repositories and the paths to the subdirectories.
+The information includes both branches used (local and other) during the copy, the HEAD commit in both repositories and the paths to the subdirectories.
 This information is stored in a '.git-tx' director in the destination tree and is committed along with the transplant.

 Later, when either repository has changed, you can use git-tx-pull or git-tx-push to resynchronize the directories and the info in the .git-tx directory will be consulted.

+To bring updates from 'other' into 'local', use git-tx-pull.
+This will switch both trees to the branches used git-tx-clone, then copy the files in the other tree under the specific subdirectory onto the local tree.
+The changes are committed to the local tree then merged in to the current branch.

+To update the other tree with changes from the local one, use git-tx-push.
+The other tree is switched to the git-tx-clone branch and the files under the local subdirectory are copied to the other tree.
+Use this with a local feature branch to create a patch on the other tree.

 Examples: